RI-SE/ATOS/doc/git-workflow/git_workflow.md

     - Make sure everything is running (build, tests, etc)

-2. Pull branch for any changes (If not working alone on specific branch)
+2. Pull branch for any changes (If not working alone on specific branch) and check util-repo for any changes.

 3. Commit with descriptive name